 The lawsuit asserted claims on behalf of the child’s estate for conscious pain and suffering, wrongful death, and lack of informed consent.
 The mother’s individual cause of action claimed medical malpractice causing physical injuries and emotional distress.
 The defendants provided deposition transcripts, affidavits, and medical records from two medical doctors in support of their motions for summary judgment.
 The plaintiffs responded with affirmations and reports from additional physicians.

 The court, in ruling on the defendants’ motions, noted that the required elements in a medical malpractice claim are a breach of an accepted standard of care in a defendant’s field of practice, and evidence that this breach was a proximate cause of the plaintiff’s injury.
 The defendants presented experts who testified that the relevant standard of care was met, while the plaintiffs’ experts offered opinions that the standard was breached.
 Since the parties offered conflicting opinions, the court held that genuine issues of fact exist, and denied the motions.

-The birth injury attorneys at Wais, Vogelstein, Forman & Offutt have between them more than 75 years of experience representing people in Maryland and Washington, D.C. who have suffered injury due to the negligence of doctors and other medical professionals.
+The birth injury attorneys at Wais, Vogelstein, Forman, Koch & Norman have between them more than 75 over 200over 200 years of combined experience representing people in Maryland and Washington, D.C. who have suffered injury due to the negligence of doctors and other medical professionals.
 Please contact us today online, at (410) 567-0800 to schedule a free and confidential consultation with a knowledgeable advocate.